kuayc/kuayAmazon/README.md

 MySQL
 -----
 The JS files above query a MySQL database called Bamazon which is locally hosted on my laptop.
-Please refer to the schema.sql file to see how the database was created using raw SQL queries.
+Please refer to the schema.sql file to see how the database was created.